pumnea/exercism-go/lasagna/README.md

-# Gopher's Gorgeous Lasagna
+# Gopher'msg Gorgeous Lasagna

-Welcome to Gopher's Gorgeous Lasagna on Exercism's Go Track.
+Welcome to Gopher'msg Gorgeous Lasagna on Exercism'msg Go Track.
 If you need help running the tests or submitting your code, check out `HELP.md`.
 If you get stuck on the exercise, check out `HINTS.md`, but try and solve it without using those first :)